Now recruiting 2018 Wildscreen Festival Volunteers.

-The Delegate Lounge, based at Bordeaux Quay, where the Registration Desk is based, is the Festival arrival point for delegates.
-This is a front line position, welcoming and accrediting our attendees and guests.
-You'll need to stay calm under pressure and friendly.
-This is the perfect opportunity for people considering a career in event management or hospitality as you'll be at the centre of delivering an industry event.
+Based at the Festival hub, you will be the first point of contact for our 850 delegates, sponsors and VIPs that attend the Festival.
+This is a frontline position, welcoming all our attendees and ensuring registration is as smooth as possible throughout the week.
+You'll need a professional manner, be calm under pressure and friendly.
+This is the perfect opportunity for people considering a career in event management or hospitality as you'll be at the centre of delivering this internationally renowned industry event.

 Knowledge of video file formats and playback is a must in this role.
 You'll ensure that the media deliverables for each session are working and logged, and make sure speakers are set-up with the equipment and media they need to deliver their session.
 Some practical experience of AV and live events/presentations would be an advantage.

-Tech Show Volunteer
+Tech Show Crew

-Social Media Volunteer
+Social Media Crew

-Session Review Volunteer
+Session Review Crew